CoLRev-Environment/search-query/docs/source/pre_commit.rst

 search query files (JSON) for errors and formatting issues.
 It is based on the ``search-query`` package and ensures that only valid, well-structured queries are committed to the repository.
-This helps catch mistakes early and keeps your project consistent without extra manual work.
+This helps catch mistakes early and keeps the project consistent without extra manual work.

 Linters can be included as pre-commit hooks by adding the following to the ``.pre-commit-config.yaml``: